amnolan/php-login-minimal/README.md

 **Attention**

-If you use application for commercial use, I make no guarantee or warranty as to the safety or protection of user data.
-Use and modify at your own risk.
+I make no guarantee or warranty as to the safety or protection of user data with the use of this application or any derivative version thereof.
+Use and modify this application strictly at your own risk.
+By checking out, downloading or using the code you agree to the terms stated here and to the terms of the MIT license.

 **The original readme is below.**